mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 let derived = css.$activate(Derived);
 ```

-There will be a single name generated for the `derived.classes.textInput` variable.
+There will be a single name generated for the `derived.textInput.name` variable.
 The name will be `Base_textInput`; however, the style will be `{ padding: 8 }`.
-Thus, the name is generated based on the class where the rule is defined, while the style is taken from the class that has the override.
+That is, the name is generated based on the class where the rule is defined, while the style is taken from the class that has the override.

 Let's now have another style definition class that derives from the same `Base` class: